kubedb/docs/docs/guides/mysql/concepts/mysql.md

 See [here](https://github.com/kmodules/offshoot-api/blob/kubernetes-1.16.3/api/v1/types.go#L163) to understand these fields in detail.

-### spec.updateStrategy

-You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for MySQL database thorough `spec.updateStrategy` field.
-The default value of this field is `RollingUpdate`.
-In future, we will use this field to determine how automatic migration from the old KubeDB version to a new one should behave.

-### spec.paused
+### spec.halted

-`spec.paused` is an optional field.
-This field will be used to pause the kubeDB operator.
-When you set `spec.paused` to `true`, the KubeDB operator doesn't perform any operation on `MySQL` object.
+`spec.halted` is an optional field.
+This field will be used to halt the kubeDB operator.
+When you set `spec.halted` to `true`, the KubeDB operator doesn't perform any operation on `MySQL` object.

 ### spec.halted